matloff/des/README.md

 ```

 The package function **newsim** initializes the simulation, particularly
-the *sim list*.
+the sim list.
 The lines we see above are setting application-specific
 information in the sim list, such as the arrival and service rates.

 We will explain the other application-specific components shortly, but